Kashmir and Lesser Florican, India

 Max group size: 8

-Our second summer tour of this area after our carefully planning and scouting of the north-west Himalaya state of Jammu and Kashmir, we are now able to offer the chance to see the specialities of the area.
+Our second summer tour of this area after our carefully planning and scouting of the north-west Himalaya state of Jammu and Kashmir over the past few years, we are now able to offer the chance to see the specialities of the area.
 Kashmir and White-cheeked Nuthatches, Kashmir Nutcracker, Spectacled Finch, White-throated Bushtit, Black-and-yellow Grosbeak and Tytler's Leaf Warbler are all possible, while we even have a chance of Orange Bullfinch.
 As the India heat meets the monsoon season, one of the subcontinents most iconic, but seldom-observed endemics starts it's spectacular aerial display - Lesser Florican.
-On top of this, we can also hope to encounter Rain Quail, Rock Bush Quail, Painted Spurfowl, Singing Bushlark and displaying Bristled Grassbird.
-A short post-tour extension should produce displaying Broad-tailed Grassbird and Painted Francolin.
+On top of this, we can also hope to encounter Rain Quail, Rock Bush Quail, Painted Spurfowl, Painted Francolin, Indian Pitta, Singing Bushlark and displaying Bristled and Broad-tailed Grassbirds.

 International arrivals into Delhi International Airport.
 Night in Delhi.